 |hello (formal)||dobrý den||[doh-bree-den]|

 Here’s a breakdown of our daily budget per person when we visited Prague during low peak season:

 |Accommodation (3/4 Star)||€30|

 |Total Daily Cost for Prague||€73 per Person per Day|

-If you made it this far in the blog, you’ll know you can easily cut down on transport as well as the attraction costs if you follow the travel tips in this Prague Guide.
+If you made it this far, you’ll know you can easily cut down on transport as well as the attraction costs if you follow the travel tips in this Prague Guide.
 Then your total daily budget per day in Prague comes down to €60.

 We hope you enjoyed these travel tips.
 Our goal is to help you save your hard earned money so you can go on more adventures around the world.